Dog anxiety symptoms

 A physical touch from you can help ease anxiety in dogs.
 Give your dog ample hugs and massage your dog, start at the neck, and work downward with long strokes.
 Over time, you may be able to identify where your dog holds its stress and just work on that particular area.

-One of the most effective and easiest ways to reassure and create a safe space for your dog is to get your dog a Calming Bed.
+One of the most effective and easiest ways to reassure and create a safe space for your dog is to get your dog a Calming Bed and a Calming Throw.

 Anxiety can occur in any form and your dog is no exception.
 If you notice any signs or symptoms of anxiety in your dog.
-You can start helping your dog by getting your dog a Calming Bed from here.
+You can start helping your dog by getting your dog a Calming Bed and a Calming Throw.